zjchen10/stainnorm_pytorch/README.md

 Works with most PyTorch version.
 This implementation is adapted from TIA Toolbox (https://tia-toolbox.readthedocs.io/en/stable/_notebooks/jnb/02-stain-normalization.html).
 Check the Jupyter Notebook for how to use the algorithm.

+Note: the algorithm depends on torch.linalg.eigh.
+Since the eigenvectors of a symmetric matrix are not unique (different signs), different hardware and software may compute different eigenvectors.
+The same image can be normalized slightly differently on different machines/devices or with different versions of pytorch.